-Our Board of Directors has determined that Messrs.
-Chang, Flug and McKey, Drs.
-Elliott and Russell and General Hill are each "independent directors" as such term is defined in Section 803 of the NYSE American Company Guide.
+Our board of directors has determined that Messrs.
+Chang, Flug, and McKey, Dr. Russell and General Hill are each "independent directors" as such term is defined in Section 803 of the NYSE American Company Guide.
+Based on Mr. Isett's services provided to the Company pursuant to the Consulting Agreement and related SOWs between the Company and Consultant, the board of directors has not determined that Mr. Isett is an "independent director".